pa2limo/webcode-php/README.md

 Goals of this project:
 ======================
-give people a clean base MVC structure to build a modern PHP application with teach people the basics of the Model-View-Controller architecture encourage people to code according to PSR 1/2 coding guidelines.
+give people a clean base MVC to build a modern PHP application with teach people the basics of the Model-View-Controller pattern.Encourage people to code according to PSR 1/2 coding guidelines.

 1. promote the usage of PDO.
 2. promote the usage of external libraries via Composer.